Lagrangian cobordism of positroid links: Introduction

+Legendrian links in $\RR^3$ are smooth links that are everywhere tangent to the plane field $\ker(dz-ydx)$ which is called the standard contact structure of $\RR^3$.
+Their interpolating objects are exact Lagrangian cobordisms in the symplectization of $\RR^3$.
+Legendrian links and exact Lagrangian cobordisms between them can be studied via the general framework of symplectic field theory~\cite{eliashberg2000introduction} which aims to use counts of pseudoholomorphic curves to define invariants of contact manifolds and the symplectic cobordisms between them.
+One such invariant is the Chekanov--Eliashberg differential graded algebra associated to a Legendrian link $\Lambda$, whose homology is a Legendrian isotopy invariant \cite{chekanov2002differential,eliashberg2000introduction}.

-Associated to a Legendrian submanifold $\Lambda$ is the Chekanov--Eliashberg differential graded algebra (dg-algebra), whose homology is a Legendrian isotopy invariant \cite{chekanov2002differential, eliashberg2000introduction}.
-In favorable circumstances, the augmentations of this dg-algebra form an algebraic variety $\Aug(\Lambda)$ which is an invariant of $\Lambda$ in a suitable sense.
-In recent years a philosophy has been emerging, according to which augmentation varieties should have a cluster structure, with charts corresponding to embedded exact Lagrangian fillings of $\Lambda$ and mutations arising from Lagrangian surgery \cite{polterovich1991the}.
-So far this philosophy has been explored mainly for Legendrian links in the standard contact $\RR^3$, see \cite{Casals_Weng} for the most recent results.
-Such bridge has been fruitful in both directions, having been instrumental in resolving long-standing conjectures on the abundance of Lagrangian fillings of Legendrian links \cite{casals2022infinitely} and on the existence of cluster structures on spaces of interest in representation theory \cite{CGGLSS}.
+In favorable circumstances, the space of augmentations of the Chekanov--Eliashberg dg-algebra forms an algebraic variety $\Aug(\Lambda)$.
+Exact Lagrangian fillings (cobordisms from the empty set to $\Lambda$) induce augmentations.

+Augmentations have been shown to be related to simple microlocal sheaves associated to $\Lambda$~\cite{STZ,STWZ,NRSSZ}, leading to the idea that augmentation varieties should have cluster structures, with torus charts corresponding to embedded exact Lagrangian fillings of $\Lambda$ and mutations arising from Lagrangian surgery \cite{polterovich1991the}.
+So far this idea has been explored mainly for Legendrian links in the standard contact $\RR^3$, see \cite{Casals_Weng} and references therein for the most recent results.
+This bridge between contact geometry and cluster algebras has been fruitful in both directions, having been instrumental in resolving long-standing conjectures on the abundance of Lagrangian fillings of Legendrian links \cite{casals2022infinitely} and on the existence of cluster structures on spaces of interest in representation theory \cite{CGGLSS}.